gerph/riscos-presenter/rougol/speaker-notes.md

 This is the implementation of the OS_ReadEscapeState SWI.
 It's a very simple system call which just returns whether the Escape key has been pressed in a flag.

-As you can see from the implementation, that's what it does - it updates the registers with the C flag in the CPSR to be the same as the state of the current escape condition in the program environment.
+As you can see from the implementation, that's what it does - it updates the C flag in the processor state to be reflect the escape condition from the program environment.

-The registers object handles the numbered registers, but here the processor flags are being used.
-There's a property setter which allows the flags to be manipulated as booleans without having to extract them from the flags word.
+The regs object handles the numbered registers, but here the processor flags are being updated.
+In ARM these processor flags live in a virtual register.
+In the registers object, there's a property setter which allows the flags to be manipulated as booleans without having to extract them from the flags word like a crazy ARM author would.

 The SWI is registered with the system through the decorator on the function.
 Decorators are a feature of Python which is generally used to modify the behaviour of functions.
 In this case, though, the function remains the same, but it is remembered as the handler for a given SWI.